pascomnet/documentation/site/content/trunk-templates/peoplefone/_index.en.md

 ---
 title: Peoplefone
-description: Overview of the pascom managed Provider Template from Peoplefone
+description: Overview of the pascom managed Provider Template from peoplefone
 weight: 35
 ---
 {{< doctype "both"  >}}